zarf-dev/proposals/2-deprecate-big-bang/README.md

 ### Risks and Mitigations

-This deprecation removes simplifies the Zarf package create flow by removing extensions.
+This deprecation removes and simplifies the Zarf package create flow by removing extensions.
 There are no security implications.

 The proposed UX will be reviewed and tested by real users of the Big Bang extension to ensure it provides a suitable replacement.